Lü / The WandererFire on the Mountain

 Hexagram Judgment

-The Wanderer.
+THE WANDERER.
 Success through smallness.
-Perseverance brings good fortune to the wanderer.
+Perseverance brings good fortune To the wanderer.

 Tuan Commentary